lumot-eu/medusa-plugin-nodemailer/README.md

 ### E-mail templates

-Templates for each event should be placed in a sub-directory matching the name specified in the templateMap: eg. `{templateDir}/order.placed`.
+Templates for each event should be placed in a sub-directory matching the name specified in the templateMap: eg. `{templatesDir}/order.placed`.
 The sub-directory must contain two files: `html.hbs` for the HTML version and `txt.hbs` for the plain text version of the email.

+If you'd like to try the example email templates, simply comment out templatesDir, layoutsDir, and partialsDir in your configuration.